hydepress/octopod/README.md

 A podcast publishing extension for the static site generator Jekyll

-# Octopod Documentation (Reformatted Book Edition)
+# Octopod Documentation (Manuscripts Book Edition)

 by Stefan Haslinger et al